-Our policy / procedure Description Transactional Anti-Bribery and Corruption Procedures This document sets out the procedures, including due diligence procedures, to ensure our employees comply with our obligations under the OECD Council Recommendation on Bribery and Officially Supported Export Credits, and to help deter, detect and prevent bribery and corruption in international business transactions.
-These procedures set out: our requirements for contractual provisions and safeguards in our financing documentation in relation to bribery, corruption, sanctions, money laundering and terrorism financing and modern slavery, as applicable in accordance with our risk-based approach; and our requirements for obtaining anti-bribery declarations from our customers and relevant parties as applicable.
-These declarations provide certifications about not having engaged, and not engaging in, bribery and require certain disclosures, including around the use of agents and commissions.
-Our anti-bribery declarations also help raise awareness of the OECD Guidelines for Multinational Enterprises.
-Anti-Money Laundering and Counter-Terrorism Financing We have in place an Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) Program.
-(AML/CTF) Program and Transaction Risk Assessment Our AML/CTF Program takes a holistic financial crime compliance approach and is implemented through our Transaction Risk Assessment process, in accordance with our regulatory obligations.
-The Transaction Risk Assessment process includes: 'Know Your Customer' checks as part of our Customer Due Diligence process; a broader assessment of transaction risks including money laundering, terrorism financing, sanctions, bribery, corruption, modern slavery as well as other reputation risks in relation to our customer and other key parties involved in the transaction as applicable; and ongoing Customer Due Diligence and transaction monitoring.
-Incident and Issue Reporting Policy This policy establishes an internal reporting process for employees to report issues and incidents that are not public interest disclosures and provides a framework for the investigation of these.
-Work health and safety We have policies and procedures in place to ensure the health and safety of our employees is considered and managed.
-This includes our Health and Safety Management Arrangements, a Work Health and Safety Risk Control Matrix, and a Hazard and Incident Reporting procedure adopted by the Work Health and Safety Committee.
-Public Interest Disclosure Policy and Procedures This policy and procedures provide mechanisms for 'public officials' as defined under the Public Interest Disclosure Act 2013 (Cth) to report conduct engaged in by an agency, public official or contracted service provider in connection with a Commonwealth contract that involves alleged wrongdoing or illegal or improper conduct.
+As part of the Transaction Risk Assessment process, we obtain anti-bribery disclosures from our customers and relevant parties as applicable, in accordance with our obligations under the OECD Council Recommendation on Bribery and Officially Supported Export Credits.
+These disclosures provide certifications about not having engaged, and not engaging in bribery, and cover the use of agents and commissions.
+Relevant parties making the disclosures are made aware of the Modern Slavery Act 2018 (Cth) and its requirements as well as the OECD Guidelines for Multinational Enterprises.

+In FY2024, we implemented significant enhancements to our AML/CTF Program and new Transaction Risk Assessment systems, tools and processes.

+Incident and Issue Reporting Policy

+This policy establishes an internal reporting process for employees to report issues and incidents that are not public interest disclosures and provides a framework for the investigation of these.

+Our policy / procedure Description Work, Health and Safety We have policies and procedures in place to ensure the health and safety of our employees is considered and managed.
+This includes our Health and Safety Management Arrangements, a Work, Health and Safety Risk Control Matrix, and a Hazard and Incident Reporting procedure adopted by the Work Health and Safety Committee.
+Public Interest Disclosure Policy and Procedures This policy and procedures provide mechanisms for 'public officials' as defined under the Public Interest Disclosure Act 2013 (Cth) (PID Act) to report conduct engaged in by an agency, public official or contracted service provider in connection with a Commonwealth contract that involves alleged wrongdoing or illegal or improper conduct.
+In FY2024, the Board approved this policy and procedures with updates made following PID Act amendments and the commencement of the National Anti-Corruption Commission.
 Complaints Policy Our Complaints Policy provides an avenue for our customers, suppliers, third parties or any member of the public to lodge a complaint with us.
 It also sets out how a complaint can be referred to the Commonwealth Ombudsman by a complainant.
-Internal audit program We have a supply agreement with a professional services provider for internal audit services under which relevant audits and reviews are completed against a Board Audit and Risk Committee endorsed and Board approved audit plan.
-Compliance training We have a mandatory ongoing compliance training program that our employees must complete annually, which incorporates training modules in accordance with our Compliance Plan for the relevant year.
-In FY2023, this included a training module on modern slavery.
-Law enforcement and regulator relationships We share information with AUSTRAC, the Australian Federal Police and other relevant agencies and regulators in accordance with applicable laws and our policies and procedures, including where we suspect criminal activity has occurred or may occur.
+Internal audit program We have a supply agreement with a professional services provider for internal audit services under which relevant audits and reviews are completed against an audit plan which is endorsed by the Board Audit and Risk Committee and approved by the Board.
+Compliance training We have a mandatory ongoing compliance training program that our employees must complete annually, which incorporates training modules for the relevant year.
+In FY2024, this included a training module on modern slavery.
+Law enforcement and regulator relationships Where required, we share information with AUSTRAC, the Australian Federal Police and other relevant agencies and regulators in accordance with applicable laws and our policies and procedures, including where we suspect criminal activity has occurred or may occur.
+External Engagement - OECD We continued to work with the Organisation for Economic Cooperation and Development (OECD) on key areas including in relation to anti-bribery and environmental and social matters.
+Export Finance Australia participated with other export credit agencies on anti-bribery measures under the Recommendation of the Council on Bribery and Officially Supported Export Credits.
+An Export Finance Australia representative is on the Australian National Contact Point (AusNCP) Board.
+This serves as an initiative to help raise awareness of the OECD Guidelines for Multinational Enterprises.